 You can either head back online or simply ask at the local cafe, grocery store, or wherever.
 Surely someone knows something!

 Look For Community Gardens

-Do you love gardening, and maybe you’ve recently downsized into an apartment and don’t have a yard anymore?
+Do you love gardening, and maybe you’ve recently downsized into an apartment and no longer have a yard?
 Community gardens are perfect for this.

 Ask around or call around to find your community garden.
-This is a great opportunity for you to continue spending time doing what you love while you’re meeting people who love the same thing you do!
+This is a great opportunity for you to continue doing what you love while meeting people who love the same thing you do!

 Sign Up For Art Classes